Our Society held our first meeting in October of 2012, at Selby Botanical Gardens.

 We have been granted our 501c3 certification and look forward to becoming an important resource for our community.

-Kim Giaccardo, Secretary of the Tropical Fruit Society of Sarasota.
+Kim Giaccardo, Vice President.
 Kim has been an integral part of the Society since its inception, and was 2013 vice chairman, then served as Treasurer for the Society in 2014.
 Kim’s dedication to the Society and its’ programs has been stellar; as she plans and solicits guests for programs, helps prepare tastings and activities.
 She has continued to exhibit strong management skills and a penchant for fairness that brings the Society many new members.

-Jeanie Glass, Head of Social Media Jeanie maintains our growing Facebook and social media presence.
+Jeanie Glass, Facebook and Social Media Manager Jeanie maintains our growing Facebook and social media presence.
 Through her diligent posting of photos, events and engaging with our community she helps us continue to get the word out about the tremendous opportunity and joy that comes from growing tropical fruit here in Sarasota.
 She also assists with procuring guest speakers and with our annual tree sale and much more.

 Shayna Teicher + Chris Neetz, Webmasters.
 Shayna and Chris first joined the club in the late summer of 2014.
 They are both avid supporters and students of sustainable living, permaculture, growing food and plant-based cooking.